-A kennel crate also serves as a travel cabin for your dog when traveling by car or plane.
+A kennel crate also serves as a travel cabin for you dog when travelling by car or plane.
 Additionally, most hotels which accept dogs on their premises require them to be crated while in the room to prevent damage to hotel furniture and rugs.